LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 Before you can do anything, you must configure and understand a few things first.
 By the end of this Getting Started guide, you will be ready to customize and implement features in LiveEngage.

 ### Step 1.
-Create a LiveEngage account
+Create a Conversational Cloud account

 Before you can use LiveEngage, you must first have a working account.
 If you don't already have one, you can sign up for a [free trial account](https://developers.liveperson.com/register.html). to get started with messaging, Conversation Builder, and LivePerson Functions.
 To add more seats or access features not included in the trial, you will need to upgrade to a paid subscription.
-You can chat with LivePerson sales on [liveperson.com](https://www.liveperson.com) or from the connection area within LiveEngage to get help from a specialist to find the right package for your business.
+You can chat with LivePerson sales on [liveperson.com](https://www.liveperson.com) or from the connection area within Conversational Cloud to get help from a specialist to find the right package for your business.

 Some features you might want to enable are: